rohitsingh889/ecommerce-project-data-cleaning-and-analysis/README.md

 > Note: All queries are written for **PostgreSQL** and are part of the ETL + analytics workflow in the project.

 ### 6. Dashboard Preparation
+The cleaned and transformed datasets are fully prepared and ready for creating interactive dashboards in Power BI.
 - **Power BI Dashboards**:
   - Product Performance
   - Customer Behavior